cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

     };
 </script>

-The appearance and behavior of the mathfield is highly customizable.
+The appearance and behavior of the mathfield is highly customizable.{.xl}

 Here are a few common examples.

 ## Styling